awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_troubleshooting_low_storage_space.md

 For more details on AWS Managed Microsoft AD supported object counts, see [AWS Directory Service Pricing](https://aws.amazon.com/directoryservice/pricing/#Comparison_Table)\.

 To get the total number of objects in a directory that includes the deleted objects, you can run the following PowerShell command from a domain joined Windows instance\.
-For steps how to setup a management instance, see [Manage Users and Groups in AWS Managed Microsoft AD](ms_ad_manage_users_groups.md)\.
+For steps how to setup a management instance, see [Manage users and groups in AWS Managed Microsoft AD](ms_ad_manage_users_groups.md)\.

 ```
 Get-ADObject -Filter * -IncludeDeletedObjects | Measure-Object -Property 'Count' | Select-Object -Property 'Count'